Do You Follow The Ten Vibe Coding Commandments? Read More →

 And Product prioritizes evidence.

-This is why alignment meetings feel like therapy sessions
+This is why alignment meetings feel like therapy sessions instead of strategy sessions.

 The CRO’s real need: asynchronous clarity